Toyz/BNetVersionViewer/README.md

 # BNetVersionViewer
-A simple too to view the version file from bnet for any game
+A simple tool to view the version file from bnet for any game

 # Usage